top of page

 • Participation by First Nations, Métis and Inuit elders and other community members in making presentations to installation visitors

-• A component in the installation honouring the victims and/or survivors of Residential Schools and the 60's/80's Scoop
+• A component in the installation honouring the victims and/or survivors of family members of Residential Schools, the 60's/80's Scoop and MMIWG

-• How the installation can raise awareness of and support for the implementation of the Truth and Reconciliation Commission recommendations
+• Leveraging the installation to raise awareness of and support for the implementation of the Truth and Reconciliation Commission recommendations

 Jonathan Havelock Fine Art Photography and Jonathan Havelock each respectfully acknowledge the gallery is situated on Treaty 6 Territory, traditional lands of First Nations and Métis people.
 We make this acknowledgment to further reconciliation and offer our gratitude to those whose cultural contributions and traditions continue to enrich our community.